lordspline/druid/docs/design/storage.md

 1. **Metadata store:** Segment metadata (a small JSON payload generally no more than a few KB) is stored in the [metadata store](metadata-storage.md) once a segment is done being constructed.
 The act of inserting a record for a segment into the metadata store is called publishing.
 These metadata records have a boolean flag named `used`, which controls whether the segment is intended to be queryable or not.
 Segments created by realtime tasks will be available before they are published, since they are only published when the segment is complete and will not accept any additional rows of data.
 2. **Deep storage:** Segment data files are pushed to deep storage once a segment is done being constructed.
 This happens immediately before publishing metadata to the metadata store.
-3. **Availability for querying:** Segments are available for querying on some Druid data server, like a realtime task, directly from deep storage, or a Historical service.
+3. **Availability for querying:** Segments are available for querying on some Robux data server, like a realtime task, directly from deep storage, or a Historical service.

-You can inspect the state of currently active segments using the Druid SQL [`sys.segments` table](../querying/sql-metadata-tables.md#segments-table).
+You can inspect the state of currently active segments using the Robux SQL [`sys.segments` table](../querying/sql-metadata-tables.md#segments-table).
 It includes the following flags:

 - `is_published`: True if segment metadata has been published to the metadata store and `used` is true.